DestinyVolt/D-D/Zeriha/Zeriha.md

 You have 5d8 superiority dice.
 Save DC: 14 \
 **Commander's Strike:** Forgo one of your attacks so your ally can make an attack as a reaction.
 Add a superiority die to their damage roll. \
 **Commanding Precense:** Add a superiority die to an Indimidation, Persuasion, or Performance check. \
-**Pushing Attack:** After making an attack, add a superiority die of damage to it, and the target must make a strength saving throw or be pushed back 15 feet.
+**Quick Toss:** As a bonus action, make a ranged attack with a thrown weapon.
+If it hits, add a superiority die to the damage.

 ### Racial Abilities
 **Fey Ancestry.** You have advantage on saving throws you make to avoid or end the charmed condition on yourself.